-Run-time: (-xt)
+Run-time: (--xt)

-xt is the execution token associated with name when the run-time semantics is performed.
-An ambiguous condition exists if name has not been associated with an xt yet.
+xt is the execution token that name is set to execute.
+An ambiguous condition exists if name has not been set to execute an xt.

 An ambiguous condition exists if POSTPONE, [COMPILE], ['] or ' is applied to ACTION-OF.